writingmate/vibe-marketing/blog/examples/poe-ai-alternative-article.md

 - The free plan has strict message and prompts limits.
 Even the paid plan restricts daily / monthly usage.
 Free user only gets 3.000 points to use per day, which may be gone in a span of a couple of prompts.
 - Premium access costs often over **$20 per month as it currently depends on Points to use**, and you do not have provide unlimited access.
 There is a capped $9 plan as well with 10.000 points to use.
 - Switching between AI models _can feel slow and unintuitive._
 - It becomes bloated with features that most people do not need.
-LikeÃ¢ÂÂ¦ Creators, and Profile.
+LikeÃÂ¢ÃÂÃÂ¦ Creators, and Profile.
 Who wants to customize a profile in AI generator app? :) Is this a new kind of social media?
 - And the whole interface is cluttered and difficult to navigate.
 It got a bit better but is still not too practical.
 - Poe lacks **advanced features** like AI assistants, file uploads, or prompt libraries.
 This limits use cases and makes work more sloppy, monotonous and not effective.